actions/runner/docs/dev/netcore.md

 ## ![Redhat](../redhat.png) Red Hat Enterprise Linux 7.2

-On Red Hat we download .Net Core in a folder ~/dotnet.
-Please add this folder to your PATH by editing your ~/.bash_profile (this is where PATH is usually defined).
+The script below downloads and extracts .Net Core in a folder ~/dotnet.
+Please add this folder to your PATH (usually by editing ~/.bash_profile).
+We install several yum packages needed by .Net Core and our dev.sh script.
+The libcurl that is installed by default on redhat 7.2 contains a bug, which may fail git cloning during a vsts-agent build.
+We install a new yum repository with a more recent libcurl.

 ```bash
 mkdir ~/dotnet